Guide to Hiring in Denmark

 VAT rates

 Value-added tax (VAT) is an important source of revenue for the Danish government, contributing to funding public services and infrastructure.
-The VAT system in Denmark is fairly complex, with different rates and exemptions for various goods and services as follows:
+The VAT system in Denmark is a single flat VAT rate of 25%, with limited exemptions for various goods and services as follows:

 Table 1: VAT rates based on goods/type of service